Double-slit experiment revisited: Introduction

-The reader might be inclined to think that the distribution in Fig.\ \ref{Fig1} (b) corresponds to \(\smash{\int\! dy \sm|\psi(x,y,d,t_f)|^2}\), where \(\psi(x,y,z,t)\) is the particle's wave function at time \(t\) and \(\smash{z=d}\) the detection plane.
-But this is incorrect because \(|\psi(x,y,z,t)|^2\) is, according to Born's rule, the distribution of \emph{positions} detected at a \emph{specified time} \(t\), whereas what is needed is a distribution of \emph{detection times} (and positions detected at such times) at a \emph{specified surface}.\footnote{The conjectured quantity is not even normalizable in simple examples.
+One might be inclined to think that the distribution $\rho(x,y,\tf)$ on the screen corresponds to $\sm|\psi(x,y,d,\tf)|^2$, where \(\psi(x,y,z,t)\) is the particle's wave function at time \(t\) and \(\smash{z=d}\) the detection plane.
+But this is incorrect because \(|\psi(x,y,z,t)|^2\) is, according to Born's rule, the distribution of \emph{positions} at a \emph{specified time} \(t\), while what is needed is a joint distribution of \emph{positions} and \emph{times} detected at a \emph{specified surface}.\footnote{The conjectured quantity is not even normalizable in simple examples.
 Therefore, it cannot be a legitimate probability density.}

-The measurements underlying Fig.\ \ref{Fig1} were performed by Kurtsiefer, Pfau, and Mlynek (hereafter KPM) \cite{Pfau,Pfaudetector,wig} in the 1990s using metastable (i.e., electronically excited) helium atoms (see below for further details).
-As yet, the measured arrival times and impact positions have not been compared with theory.
-This lacuna is not accidental.
-The description of the arrival times by itself is a long-standing problem with various proposed (disparate) solutions \cite{MUGA1,MSP,backwall1}.
-That there is no recognized observable for time in quantum mechanics, in contrast to position, is only partly responsible for this.
-While the adequacy of many existing proposals is questionable \cite{Mielnik,LeavOTS,*Mugareply,*Leavensreply,gaugeinv,WardNico}, so far none of the suggestions have been benchmarked against experiment.
-To our knowledge, this work is the first comparison of this sort.

-On the other hand, KPM themselves were mainly interested in the measurement (or, rather, reconstruction) of the Wigner function from ToF data \cite{PfauPhysicsToday} theorised in earlier work \cite{JW}.
-As just indicated, standard quantum mechanics does not provide an unambiguous notion of arrival-time of a particle.\footnote{It has even been suggested that ``time of arrival cannot be precisely defined and measured in quantum mechanics'' \cite{stupid}.} Therefore, any tomographic reconstruction of the Wigner function from ToF measurements is somewhat questionable.
-We will not address this issue in this letter.

-Instead, we will present numerical evidence showing that the statistics of impact positions \emph{and} arrival times obtained by KPM can be reproduced by a pragmatic application of Bohmian mechanics.
-The conceptual resources provided by this theory, \emph{viz.}, point particles moving on definite trajectories, make it ideal for handling ToF experiments (as has long been recognized \cite{DDGZ,Leav,Leav98,Grubl,cushing}).
-Bohmian trajectories are widely used in the literature for addressing arrival and tunneling-time problems, see \cite{DDSE,Wuhan,Leavens1996,Leavensspeedup,Nicolas,DD,*Exotic,Oriolstunneling,Mousavi,Mousavitunnel,Nogami,BohmbeatsKij,Home,CPviol,*HomeCP,Golshani,Demir,TunnelingTime}.
-Subsequently, we consider a challenging variant of the DSE, dubbed dynamic DSE, in which one of the slits is shut in flight.
-Finally, we conclude with some implications for the foundations of quantum mechanics.
+Nevertheless, under certain conditions, such as a narrow spread in the longitudinal direction, i.e., in the direction towards the screen, which tend to apply to present-day experiments, the detection times at the screen can be treated classically, leading in effect to a joint distribution that is well approximated by $|\psi|^2$ \cite[Eq.
+(9)]{viale}.
+This is something that needs to be taken into account in order to really probe the quantum nature of the time distribution.